snowmerak/ax/README.md

-   bugfix, b    Create a new bugfix branch hotfix, x    Create a new hotfix branch proposal, p  Create a new proposal branch develop, d   Switch to the develop branch staging, s   Switch to the staging branch help, h      Shows a list of commands or help for one command
+   bugfix, b    Create a new bugfix branch hotfix, x    Create a new hotfix branch proposal, p  Create a new proposal branch unstable, d   Switch to the unstable branch stable, s   Switch to the stable branch help, h      Shows a list of commands or help for one command

 OPTIONS: